WilliamZhang20/Neural_Network_From_Scratch/README.md

 ## Future additions to be added soon

-An implementation of the same thing with a Support Vector Machine (SVM).

 Comparing the sigmoid activation function to ReLU.

-Automating the settings of the neural network parameters.
+Optimizing the settings of the neural network parameters.

 Implementing a Tsetlin machine to analyze MNIST images.